 Changing Table Safety

 Another fall-related accident that commonly happens with young toddlers is due to the safety harness.
 Always use the safety harness attached to the changing table to secure the baby in its position but oftentimes, these babies wiggle out of the strap resulting in them falling from the changing table.
 Therefore, one must always use the safety harness, but should not completely rely on it.
 Always use one of your hands to hold the baby secure in its position.
 A lot of the changing tables these days come with storage space attached to it, which allows the aren’t to store baby lotions and powder in the changing table itself.
-However, it is advised that parents choose separate dressing and storage units to avoid the baby from consuming these products while left unsupervised.
+However, it is advised that new parents choose separate dressing and storage units to avoid the baby from consuming these products while left unsupervised.
 Having such units attached to the changing table also increases the risk of the table tipping off due to the heavy furniture attached to it.
 Do not leave the child unattended on the changing table.

 Before the baby moves in, make sure that you have installed smoke and carbon monoxide detectors in your home.
 If you already had them in place, do not forget to check their batteries.
 Additionally, put your money in a good baby monitoring system – it is worth it.
 Most of the systems these days are designed to work with apps and as a result, you can monitor your baby even while you are not at home.